CardEmperor/Data-Engineering-Using-PySpark/README.md

 # Data-Engineering-Using-PySpark

-Database Queries using Pyspark SQL.
+Database Queries for IPL Match dataset using Pyspark SQL.